onskydeep35/TennisAnswer/data/DataProcessor/Tennis/PlayerDataProcessor/ReadMe.md

 ## Output

-The application creates or recreates a table named `tennis_players` inside the SQLite database.
-All valid rows from the CSV are inserted.
+The application inserts tennis players data into flashcards SQLite database table - `tennis_players`.
+All valid rows from the input CSV are inserted.

 ## Table Schema